 Ellen van de Poel Dr., PhD (ESHPM)

-I am a health economist based at the Institute of Health Policy and Management of the Erasmus University Rotterdam.
+I am a health economist based at Erasmus School of Health Policy & Management.
 I obtained my PhD in 2009 from the Erasmus School of Economics on the topic Urbanization, Health and Inequality in developing countries.